fauzanaryap/stat362-final-synergistic-rapm-model/README.md

 In order to replicate my model, you will need to go through the Jupyter Notebooks in the \src folder in this order:

-0. Run the pyproject.tomml to install all libraries
+0. Run the pyproject.toml to install all libraries
 1. stint_processing.ipynb
  * This notebook walks through gathering all the play-by-play data across the last 10 years of the NBA
  * Run each cell sequentially and wait patiently for it to pull the data and process the play-by-play dfs into stint-level dataframes